Rebekah Hatherly

 Bio

 Hello!
-I’m Rebekah, I’m queer, cisgender (she/her), aceflux/grey ace, white settler, neurodivergent, and COVID-conscious.
+Thanks for landing here.
 In my role as a counsellor, my work has been described as collaborative, adaptive and attuned.
-These values are important to me, as I strive to continually learn in order to best support each client’s unique worldviews, needs, and goals.
-My work often draws on creativity, emotional expression, and storytelling.
+As a lifelong learner, I enjoy being creative and adapting care alongside clients to co-discover what support can meet each client’s unique worldviews, needs, and goals.
+My work often draws on curiosity, emotional expression, and inviting self-compassion.
+I have a background in Biology, Women's and Gender Studies and Early Childhood Education.

 Some themes that I often support with (not limited to):